-The following table shows the options exercised by our named executive officers and the restricted stock units that vested for each named executive officer during fiscal 2018.
-The value of options realized on exercise is the difference between the closing price of our common stock on the exercise date and the exercise price, multiplied by the number of shares acquired on exercise.
+The following table shows the TSUs and PSUs that vested for each named executive officer during fiscal 2019.
+There were no option exercises by our named executive officers during fiscal 2019.
 The value of stock realized on the vesting of TSUs is the product of the number of shares vested and the closing price of our common stock on the vesting date.
 The value of stock realized on the vesting of PSUs is the product of the number of shares vested and the closing price of our common stock on the settlement date.